rishuSingh404/SmartScan/README.md

 ## 📈 Resume Points (XYZ Format)

-1. Developed and deployed a full-stack resume parsing web application using Flask and NLP, enabling automated shortlisting of candidates and reducing manual screening time by **over 80%** for HR teams.
+1. Developed and deployed a **Streamlit-based resume parsing application** using advanced NLP and ML techniques, enabling automated candidate shortlisting and reducing manual screening time by **over 80%** for HR teams.
-2. Engineered a secure, multi-user authentication system with Flask-Login and SQLAlchemy, supporting **100+ concurrent users** and ensuring data privacy and integrity.
+2. Engineered a **zero-authentication, user-friendly interface** that simplifies the resume evaluation process, making it accessible to non-technical users while maintaining professional-grade analysis capabilities.
-3. Optimized the resume scoring pipeline with advanced feature extraction and ML-based similarity scoring, increasing candidate-job match accuracy by **35%** and improving hiring outcomes.
+3. Optimized the resume scoring pipeline with **advanced feature extraction and ML-based similarity scoring**, achieving **35% higher accuracy** in candidate-job matching compared to traditional keyword-based approaches.